 What were the materials used during the war?

 In times of great scarcity, how did the workshops get supplies of gold?
-What type of alloy, which stones did they use?
+What type of alloy and which stones did they use?

 The Retro style marks the end of the use of platinum, requisitioned, and a return to yellow and pink gold.
-It was indeed very hard to get precious metals, so the jewelers used a lot of copper for their alloys, which gave the color almost red to the gold.
+It was indeed very hard to get precious metals, so the jewelers used a lot of copper for their alloys, which gave an almost red color to gold.

 Two Brooches and a ring mixing pink gold and yellow gold, set with diamonds, circa 1940-1950

 But metal was not the only resource that became scarce during the war.
 The arrival of precious stones from Asia was also interrupted.
 It is for this reason that the jewels of the 40s are mostly set with synthetic sapphires or rubies, made by Verneuil (Auguste Verneuil made the first corundum synthesis in 1902).
 Nevertheless the very pink color of the rubies and the dark blue of the sapphires allows for a rather simple and fast identification of these synthetic stones.

 Emeralds, Verneuil synthetic rubies and sapphires, yellow gold ring, circa 1940-1950.